maliknandini/Detecting-Cancer-in-Gigapixel-Pathology-Images/README.md

 - Downsampling
 - Augmentation

-Finally, divide the data into train, test and val, define an evaluation metric suitable for the problem, and evaluate results by visualising them on a heatmap.
+Finally, divide the data into train, test and a hold out val, define an evaluation metric suitable for the problem, and evaluate results by visualising them on a heatmap.

 ## Challenges and Approaches that did not work